Sadiya: Bhismaknagar Fort

-The Bhismaknagar Fort located in Roing is an important monument built by Chutia kings with the walls of the fort spread over 10 km^{2}.
+The Bhismaknagar Fort located in Roing is a monument built by Chutia kings with the walls of the fort spread over 10 km^{2}.
 The name is derived from Bhishmaka of Vidarbha, the Hindu lineage created for the Chutias in the 16th-century Rukmimi-harana by Srimanta Sankardeva.
+The fort incorporates built bricks.
 A brick with the name of the Chutiya king Lakshminarayan indicates that the fort was repaired during the early 15th-century.
 The Bhismaknagar central complex extended over an area of 1860 square meters and displays three halls, six ingresses and two extension rooms.
 There is also a 2 meters high stone wall inside the complex.
 The architecture of the fort displays medieval culture.
 While quarrying in the fort, enormous pieces of work of art like potteries, terracotta figurines, terracotta plaques and decorative tiles were recovered.

-Fabricated from the burnt bricks gave this fort an impressive and remarkable top view and thus explores the dexterity of people of ancient era.
-This fort can still be signified as an astonishing work of art.

 The city's area is 10 square km.
 It is surrounded by a wall 4.5 meters high and 6 meters wide made using granite stone (6–9 courses) and bricks on the east, west and south directions.
 In the north, the Mishmi hills provided a natural barrier.
 Although very less excavation has been carried out by the Arunachal government, preliminary excavations have revealed three tanks and two gates in the eastern and western directions.

 The Bhismaknagar central complex extended over an area of 1860 square meters and displays three halls, six ingresses and two extension rooms.
 There is also a 2 meters high stone wall inside the complex.
 The architecture of the fort displays the medieval culture.
 While quarrying the fort the enormous pieces of work of art like potteries, terracotta figurines, terracotta plaques and decorative tiles were preserved.